Democrat Senate win drives stocks higher, bonds lower

 Oil prices hovered near a 10-month high, basking in the afterglow of a production cut promised by Saudi Arabia.
 Brent crude futures were last up 0.7% to $54.69 a barrel and U.S. crude futures rose 0.9% to $51.07 a barrel.
 [O/R]

 Reporting by Tom Westbrook in Singapore.
-Additional reporting by Joori Roh in Seoul and Imani Moise in New York; Editing by Sam Holmes and Jane Wardell
+Additional reporting by Joori Roh in Seoul and Imani Moise in New York; Editing by Sam Holmes, Jane Wardell and Lincoln Feast.

 Our Standards: The Thomson Reuters Trust Principles.